ceu-lang/ceu/docs/manual/v0.20/docs/overview/internal_reactions.md

 Then, another trail can `emit` and broadcast an event, awaking all trails awaiting that event.

+Unlike input events, multiple internal events can coexist during an external reaction.
-An `emit` starts a new *internal reaction* in the program and relies on a runtime stack:
+An `emit` starts a new *internal reaction* in the program which relies on a runtime stack:

 1. The `emit` suspends the current trail and its continuation is pushed into